Soul-Sneezer/Brass_MCTS/README.md

 This can be further expanded by changing game parameters.
 For example, maybe by distributing the cards in a certain manner, we can find out how much of a factor luck is, and whether there are certain types of cards that are extremely valuable compared to the other ones.

+## Project Status 🚧
+This project is currently **unfinished** and is a **work in progress**.
+While the core functionality is implemented, it requires further development, testing, and refinement.

 ## Key Features
 ### Core Game Implementation
 - Complete Brass Birmingham rules implementation